 We often recommend mediation as a first step if parents are unable to settle all matters between themselves (It is not recommended in cases where domestic abuse is present).
 We prepare our clients for these meetings with good knowledge of their legal standing and advice on how to approach the process.

 Mediation sessions involve both parties trying to come to an agreement in the presence of an unbiased third party who will ensure a measured and productive atmosphere, focused on the issues at hand.
 The mediator will also sometimes speak to any children to assess what their wishes are.
 If there are still matters to be discussed after mediation, our solicitors can help with further negotiations.
 This can be done through meetings with both parties or through correspondence.
 In some cases, taking part in family or individual counselling can help during this process- both in terms of giving you a clear mind for negotiations and in protecting your mental wellbeing during a stressful time.
-If one parent refuses to engage in the process or parties are still unable to agree, it may be necessary to begin court proceedings.
+If one parent refuses to engage in the process or parties are still unable to agree, it may be necessary to begin court proceedings, including care proceedings.

 ''When you're dealing with emotionally driven matters that involve your children, all you want is to get the best advice that's easy to understand and gets the best outcome for everyone.
 Nicky came highly recommended to me for a reason - she is friendly, approachable, and 100% knows her stuff.
 Nicky put my mind at ease and I cannot thank her enough for that.''

 There are several types of court order you can apply for concerning your children.
 These include:

 – A child arrangement order (Who a child lives with or has contact with)

 – A prohibited steps order (Preventing a parent from carrying out a specific activity involving the child)